telerik/blazor-docs/troubleshooting/js-errors.md

 If you use our CDN to load the script file, make sure the file URL matches the package version.
 If you load the script as a local file from the `wwwroot` folder, then replace the file.
 See the [Upgrade Process]({%slug upgrade-tutorial%}#upgrade-process) article for details.

 Another common reason is browser caching, if the file comes from the static NuGet assets or a local folder.
 Clear the browser cache or "hard refresh" the page to fix that.
-A real server should look at the modified date of those files and serve them fully when they have been upgraded, so in a production environment this should not occur, but a development server is more likely to return a "not modified" response even after the file was updated.
+Consider a [cache buster for the Telerik CSS and JavaScript files]({%slug common-kb-browser-cache-buster%}).

 ## Cannot read properties of null (reading 'addEventListener')